 1. Bring in the competitor carrier – Multi-carrier strategy

 This process will strengthen your relationship with your current provider through detailed feedback and strategic messaging while creating a new relationship with the competitor carrier.
-The key is knowing what makes the carriers tick and what gets them motivated to deliver on what you are asking for.
+Knowing what makes the carriers tick and motivates them to deliver on your requests is key.

 2. Have your original contract ready